Teradata/developer-resources/docs/install-ai-unlimited/prod-azure-portal-deploy-manager.md

 1. Sign in to the [Azure Portal](https://portal.azure.com).
    :::note
-   References to the Azure Portal are accurate as of April 14, 2024.
+   References to Azure Portal elements are up-to-date as of May 29, 2024.
    :::
-2. Select **Deploy a custom template**.
+2. Search for **custom deployment**, then select **Deploy a custom template**.
 3. Select **Build your own template in the editor**, then **Load file**.
 4. Select the template file you chose to use, then select **Save**.